Honorary Adviser - Indonesia

 Professor Han Sung-Joo is professor emeritus at Korea University.

-Professor Han Sung-Joo is professor emeritus at Korea University.
-He previously served as the Minister of Foreign Affairs (1993-94), UN Secretary-General' s Special Representative for Cyprus (1996-97), as a member of the UN Inquiry Commission on the 1994 Rwanda Genocide (1999), chairman of the East Asia Vision Group (2000-2001), Ambassador of the Republic of Korea to the United States (2003-2005), and acting president of Korea University (2002, 2006-2007).
-Prof Han is a graduate of Seoul National University (1962) and received a PhD in political science from the University of California, Berkeley (1970).
-Previously, he taught at City University of New York (1970-78) and was a visiting professor at Columbia University (1986-87) and Stanford University (1992, 1995).
-His English publications include Korean Diplomacy in an Era of Globalization (1995), Korea in a Changing World (1995), and Changing Values in Asia (1999).
-He has many publications in Korean, including Nam Gwa Puk, kurigo Sekye (The Two Koreas and the World) (2000).
+Professor Han Sung-Joo is professor emeritus at Korea University and founder of the Asan Institute.
+He previously served as the Minister of Foreign Affairs, UN Secretary-General's Special Representative for Cyprus, as a member of the UN Inquiry Commission on the 1994 Rwanda Genocide, chairman of the East Asia Vision Group, Ambassador of the Republic of Korea to the United States, and acting president of Korea University.
+Prof Han is a graduate of Seoul National University and received a PhD in political science from the University of California, Berkeley.
+He has taught at City University of New York and was a visiting professor at Columbia Universityand Stanford University.
+His English publications include Korean Diplomacy in an Era of Globalization, Korea in a Changing World, and Changing Values in Asia.

 Honorary Adviser - Thailand

 Dr Supachai served as Secretary-General of the United Nations Conference on Trade and Development (UNCTAD) from 2005 to 2013.